RikusWiehahn/QR-Connect-CSV/README.md

 ```
 ...
 new_section
 section_type, MULTI_SELECT_QUESTION
-text, "Do you believe any of the following?"
+text, Do you believe any of the following?
 required, FALSE
-answer, "The Illuminati control everything"
+answer, The Illuminati control everything
-answer, "The pyramids were built by aliens"
+answer, The pyramids were built by aliens
-answer, "The moon landing was faked"
+answer, The moon landing was faked
-answer, "Life is a simulation"
+answer, Life is a simulation
-answer, "The earth is flat"
+answer, The earth is flat
 section_end
 ...
 ```